 In terms of toxins, when I saw my avocado’s leaves crinkle I saw a similarity to the deep unevenness in my fingernails while I lived in the hydrogen sulfide.
 My thumbnails had particularly noticeable “gullies” in them.

-Were it not for the fact that two other plants, one of ten years standing, also became sick in two other cadmium red pots, I wouldn’t think there was any connection to the pot.
+Were it not for the fact that two other plants, one of ten years standing, also became sick in two other cadmium red pots, I wouldn’t think there was any connection.

-Okay, so here is my question to you: Do you see a similarity between the metal not being able to stand up to the stress of the severe temperature change and the leaves not being able to stand up to the stress of the toxins?
+Here is my question to you: Do you see a similarity between the metal not being able to stand up to the stress of severe temperature change and the leaves not being able to stand up to the stress of toxins?

-If you do, as I do, then you will be able to better understand how your body is not invincible when it comes to different stresses.
+If you do, as I do, then you will be able to better understand how your body is not invincible when it comes to stress.

-I think stress is the crucial factor underlying status in The Status Syndrome by Michael Marmot.
-Marmot discusses how the less status you have, the earlier you are likely to die.
+For me, stress is the crucial factor underlying status in The Status Syndrome by Michael Marmot.
+Marmot discusses how the less status you have, the earlier in life you are likely to die.
 He theorizes this happens because people with less status have less control over their lives.

 Two hopeful things:

-- 1.) that possibly compost may allow plants to grow normally in toxic pots — I’m experimenting now… but so far there are no results; and
+- 1.) compost may allow plants to grow normally in toxic pots — I’m experimenting now, but so far there are no results; and

-Possibly this is because B12 keeps our nerves healthy, and nerves are what transfer sensations and messages of change to different parts of our bodies.
-For instance, when my feet began to lack sensation due to peripheral neuropathy caused by low vitamin B12, I could no longer tell when my feet were cold from being out from under the covers, nor could I tell if someone tickled them.
+B12 keeps our nerves healthy and nerves are what transfer sensations and messages of change.
+For instance, when my feet began to lack sensation due to peripheral neuropathy caused by low vitamin B12 levels, I could no longer tell when my feet were becoming cold from being out from under the covers, nor could I tell if someone tickled my feet.